The Crumbling Empire

 “In the end it didn’t seem necessary to show the home planet of the Empire.
 It seemed more important that we focus on the major target of what we were going after in the movie.
 So to show Vader and the Emperor in an area that didn’t relate to the story didn’t seem necessary.
 Of course, I had a million different names for the home planet of the Empire, but Coruscant came out of publishing.”

-Another one of the original concepts that was dropped was the revelation of Vader’s home on the Imperial city planet.
+Another original concept that was dropped was the revelation of Vader’s home on the Imperial city planet.
 In Star Wars: The Annotated Screenplays, Joe Johnston recalls:

 “When we were doing [Jedi], I remember I had done a series of sketches of Vader’s home, and there was a sea of lava that his house looked out on.
 I remember having trouble drawing it because everything was either orange or a shadow; it was very intense.
 But before we got too far, George said he would save this for somewhere down the line, and I stopped working on it.”